Parole denied again for woman who killed two kids in DUI crash

 NASHVILLE, Tenn. — A parole board has denied a Memphis woman’s parole quest, 12 years after she hit and killed two middle school students and seriously hurt a third.

-Christina Morgan was drunk when she drop up on a sidewalk and hit the Southwind Middle School students killing Edgar Akpotu and Malcolm Williams.
+Christina Morgan was drunk when she drove up on a sidewalk and hit the Southwind Middle School students, killing Edgar Akpotu and Malcolm Williams.